 An underlying infection in your gut microbiome is another possible cause of bloating.
 A GI-MAP stool test, like the one available through our Naturopathic Doctor, can identify whether or not any imbalances are present.

 “It’s a comprehensive DNA-based test that tells us a lot about what’s happening in the gut,” explains Saira.
-“It looks into parasites, viral pathogens, tells us about fungi and yeast overgrowth, overgrowth of H pylori, lacking commensal bacteria, and dysbiosis growth.”
+“It looks into parasites, and viral pathogens, tells us about fungi and yeast overgrowth, overgrowth of H pylori, lacking commensal bacteria, and dysbiosis growth.”

 Research suggests that other health conditions including IBS, celiac disease, and constipation can cause bloating as well.
 In the event that testing identifies an infection in your gut, that’s where health professionals can come into play and help you treat the root cause directly.
 It’s time to say improve your constant bloating once and for all!